-NAD concluded that it was necessary and appropriate to have disclosed this sponsorship during the term of the sponsorship (NAD Case Report #5633 at 3):

-[C]onsumers can be misled when an advertiser conveys a commercial message without disclosing that it is the author of the message because sponsored content can convey an explicit or implicit message about a product, the benefits of using the product, or the disadvantages of a competing product.
+NAD concluded that it was necessary and appropriate to have disclosed this sponsorship during the term of the sponsorship.
+NAD wrote that: "consumers can be misled when an advertiser conveys a commercial message without disclosing that it is the author of the message because sponsored content can convey an explicit or implicit message about a product, the benefits of using the product, or the disadvantages of a competing product."

-But NAD went on to opine that (NAD Case Report #5633 at 3)
+But NAD went on to opine that:9